By

 Barriers to Technology Use for Older Adults

 - Digital technology is financially inaccessible for some older adults, who may be living on a fixed income from retirement savings.
+(Again, this does not apply to affordable Alert1 medical alert systems, where the equipment is free to use and the service rates are the best in the industry).

-How Medical Alert Technology is Different
+Medical Alert Technology is Easy to Use by Everyone

 Most personal emergency response systems, including those offered from Alert1, use a three-step system.
 Those experiencing an emergency will only need to press the button on their device.
 This will automatically connect to an operator at an emergency response center, who will ask questions to better understand the situation.
 This operator will then assess your need and contact either an emergency service or a loved one.
 If your emergency leaves you unable to speak, the operator will still be able to help.